anhuihng/pySparseSEM/README.md

 <https://scholar.google.com/citations?user=WhDMZEIAAAAJ&hl=en>

+Provides elastic net penalized maximum likelihood for structural equation models (SEM).
+The package implements `lasso` and `elastic net` (l1/l2) penalized SEM and estimates the model parameters with an efficient block coordinate ascent algorithm that maximizes the penalized likelihood of the SEM.
+Hyperparameters are inferred from cross-validation (CV).
+A Stability Selection (STS) function is also available to provide accurate causal effect selection.

 ## PyPI installation
-`sparseSEM` is available on PyPI:  https://pypi.org/project/sparseSEM/1.0/.
+`sparseSEM` is available on PyPI:  https://pypi.org/project/sparseSEM/.
 Run command `pip install sparseSEM` to install from PyPI.

 `test/` folder contains examples using data packed along with this package in `data/` folder.